Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 All of which makes sense to MM patients and survivors.
 I mean, MM always relapses.
 MM always comes back.

-As cautious or anti-chemo as I am however, I admit that almost all MM survivors need at least a little chemo from time to time.
+As cautious or anti-chemo as I am, however, I admit that almost all MM survivors need at least a little chemo from time to time.

 The issue then, in my opinion, is not yes or no to conventional therapies like surgery, radiation and chemotherapy.
-The issue is how much toxicity is okay and how can the cancer survivor heal him/herself once they complete their therapy.
+The issue is how much toxicity is okay and how the cancer survivor can heal him/herself once they complete their therapy.

 I read many cancer patients asking if they can “eat junk food again once I finish chemo?”
 Or I read about cancer patients celebrating being cancer-free once they reach remission and complete chemo and radiation.
 And this is great.